Error-331/code_tests/docs/bible/quotes.md

 **(Philippians 4:12 NIV)**

 ...God frequently reminds us that true peace and contentment comes from our relationship with him and not the circumstances of our life...

+#### Counting Our Blessings

+*"The blessings of thy father have prevailed above the blessings of my progenitors unto the utmost bound of the everlasting hills: they shall be on the head of Joseph, and on the crown of the head of him that was separate from his brethren."*

+**(Genesis 49:26 KJV)**

+...Jacob began to count the rich mercies of God in his life...

+...It's easy to encounter adversity and think our lives are without meaning...

+...We can focus on people who disappoint us, work that is difficult, or a life that seems unfulfilled...

+...Or we can focus on the many ways God has blessed us...